-I had to cut out a week of my Vietnam trip due to an impulse decision to include the Philippines on my Southeast Asia trip, but despite rampaging through the country, I definitely still enjoyed every day of it.
+I had to cut out a week of my Vietnam trip due to an impulse decision to include the Philippines on my Southeast Asia trip, but despite rampaging through the country, I enjoyed every day of it.

 Without further ado, the perfect backpacker’s itinerary for Vietnam.